timjogorman/RicherEventDescription/guidelines.md

 In our examples, words in *brackets* are to be annotated with the type of annotation or attribute under discussion.
 The brackets represent the proper span.
-Spans of text in \{Curly Brackets\} represent TIMEX3 annotations which are marked, even if not being discussed explicitly in the example.
+Spans of text in **Curly Brackets** represent TIMEX3 annotations which are marked, even if not being discussed explicitly in the example.